 The health care system inherited from the Soviet regime is fraught with deficiencies.
-On the whole, physicians are poorly trained, current medical technologies are almost unheard of, and many basic medicines are in short supply.
+On the whole, physicians are poorly trained, modern medical technologies are almost unheard of, and many basic medicines are in short supply.
 As a result, treatment is often primitive.
-The care, however, which does exist, is in principal free and accessible to most urban residents.
+The care, however, which does exist, is in principle free and accessible to most urban residents.
 Only recently have medical professionals begun to (legally) offer their services for a price.

 Most citizens are registered at a clinic to which they must go when care is needed.
 The registration may be based on one's geographic location or place of employment.
-Ambulance service does exist but may be unreliable.
+Ambulance service, where it exists at all, is unreliable.

-In the countryside medical care is often deplorable, at least in terms of Western standards.
+In the countryside medical care is often deplorable, at least by Western standards.
 Here, as in the urban areas, many medical problems stem from and are exacerbated by poor diet, polluted drinking water, and industrial wastes and pesticides.
-Such problems are especially acute in the northeast areas of the country near the Amu Darya river and Aral Sea.
-Women in their child bearing years and children seem to be in the poorest health and the most susceptible to disease and sickness.
+Such problems are especially acute in the northeast areas of the country near the Amu Darya River and Aral Sea.
+Children and women in their child bearing years seem to be in the poorest health and the most susceptible to disease and sickness.

-Perhaps for all the reasons described above, many people of

-Turkmenistan have once again turned to "traditional" medicine.
-Healers employing herbs and prayer are common and in some rural areas this type illness

-"medicine" may be the only type readily available.
+Perhaps for all the reasons described above, many people in Turkmenistan have once again turned to "traditional" medicine.
+Healers employing herbs and prayer are common, and in some rural areas this type "medicine" may be the only type readily available.